mtbme/wp24-setup/README.md

 Transfer voice-agent.apk to the phone, enable installation from unknown sources and install the application.

 #### Setup and start the demo
-<code>./start-r5cop-NL-demo.sh</code>
+<code>bash ./start-r5cop-NL-demo.sh</code>
-For the first run it will do many things in the Docker container that will take a long time (5-10 minutes).
+For the first run it will do many things in the Docker container that will take a long time ( minutes).
 Subsequent runs will be much faster (the demo will start in under a minute).
 If anything goes wrong, the procedure can be restarted by removing the docker container and running the script again.

 #### To manage the ROS core Docker container
 (assuming that the name of the container is "roscore")
-<code>docker ps</code> # Should show the roscore running
+<code>docker ps</code> # should show the roscore running
-<code>docker ps -a</code> # Shows all docker containers
+<code>docker ps -a</code> # shows all docker containers
 <code>docker exec -it roscore rosversion -d</code># should report "indigo"
 Stopping the ROS core: <code>docker stop roscore</code>
 Starting the ROS core again: <code>docker start roscore</code>